 Where to See Christmas Lights in Palm Springs

 As the festive seasons pulls into view in the final month of the year, Palm Springs comes alive with the unmistakable mirth and cheer that could only be delivered by the spectacle of Christmas lights.
 It’s the sole time of year when looking around you can be as electrifying and exciting as looking up at the sky in the arid desert plains surrounding the city.
 In December, the stars appear to be reflected in the festive décor.
+Here at Plum Guide, we've seen our fair share of Christmas lights, what with us being certified travel experts, so when we say that Palm Springs is one of the top places to visit at this time of year, you really can trust us.
 Whether you’re ambling down a residential street to check out how competitive locals are with one another, or forcing your family to attend a festive event, the Christmas lights in Palm Springs won't disappoint.
-Plus, Plum Guide has dozens of homes, some with their own merry decorations, spread across Palm Springs.
 And don’t worry, some of the brightest and most festive parts of the city are the malls and shopping areas, so you can still get some last-minute Christmas shopping done in this charming city.

 This is one of the more... unusual displays of Christmas lights in Palm Springs.
 As its name suggests, you and your family are in for something of a bionic treat.
 You’ll enter a garden like no other, replete with sci-fi gimmicks and dystopian-themed installations that’ll blow the minds of your little ones (and you, secretly).
 Countless Christmas lights bedeck the robots, which are made from a hodgepodge of homemade materials, from old mobile phones and vacuum cleaners to car parts and toys.
 It’s basically the most retro and old-world take on the future you can imagine.
 It’ll make for a great hour or two, as you delve into the weird and wacky world of the past’s future, and wonder what on earth it all has to do with Christmas.
 Hey, just be glad you don’t live across the street from it - a couple of hours is the perfect amount of time to stay here.